rockerBOO/awesome-neovim/README.md

 - [mrcjkb/rustaceanvim](https://github.com/mrcjkb/rustaceanvim) - A heavily modified fork of rust-tools.nvim that does not require a `setup` call and does not depend on nvim-lspconfig.
 - [soulis-1256/eagle.nvim](https://github.com/soulis-1256/eagle.nvim) - Mouse-hover LSP hints.
 - [stevanmilic/nvim-lspimport](https://github.com/stevanmilic/nvim-lspimport) - Automatically resolves imports for undefined terms.
 Useful with `pyright` language server.
-- [jmbuhr/otter.nvim](https://github.com/jmbuhr/otter.nvim) - Provides LSP features and a nvim-cmp  source for languages embedded in other documents.
+- [jmbuhr/otter.nvim](https://github.com/jmbuhr/otter.nvim) - Provides LSP features and a nvim-cmp completion source for languages embedded in other documents.
 - [lopi-py/luau-lsp.nvim](https://github.com/lopi-py/luau-lsp.nvim) - A luau-lsp extension to improve your experience.
 - [LukasPietzschmann/boo.nvim](https://github.com/LukasPietzschmann/boo.nvim) - Quickly pop-up some LSP-powered information of the thing your cursor is on.
 - [zeioth/garbage-day.nvim](https://github.com/Zeioth/garbage-day.nvim) - Garbage collector that stops inactive LSP clients to free RAM.